mlefree/mle-best-practices/.memory-bank/progress.md

 - **Exclusion Rules**: Scripts respect the exclusion rules in bpstatus.json and don't update excluded projects
 - **Project Type Detection**: Projects are automatically classified as app, package, or standalone based on git branches
 - **Release Scripts Cleanup**: Unnecessary release scripts are removed based on project type
+- **Commit Management**: The squash-commits.js script allows merging all commits from a branch into one
+- **Release Verification**: The check-before-release.js script verifies project status before release
+- **Consolidated Reporting**: STATUS_ALL.gitignored.md provides comprehensive status information across all projects

 ## What's Left to Build
 1. **Additional Compliance Checks**: